chanyoonzhu/leetcode-python/index.md

     - straight forward stack:
         - eg: 071-Simplify_Path; 388-Longest Absolute File Path; 636-Exclusive Time of Functions; 716-Max Stack(hard); 735-Asteroid Collision; 1047-Remove All Adjacent Duplicates In String; 1209-Remove All Adjacent Duplicates in String II;
     - parenthesis:
-        - eg. 20-Valid Parentheses; 32, 394-Decode String; 536-Construct Binary Tree from String; 678, 856-Score of Parentheses; 921-Minimum Add to Make Parentheses Valid(basic); 1087-Brace Expansion(no stack); 1249, 1541; 772-Basic Calculator III
+        - eg. 20-Valid Parentheses; 32, 394-Decode String; 536-Construct Binary Tree from String; 678, 856-Score of Parentheses; 726-Number of Atoms; 772-Basic Calculator III; 921-Minimum Add to Make Parentheses Valid(basic); 1087-Brace Expansion(no stack); 1249, 1541;
         - can also use two passes: 32
     - math evaluation:
         - tip: can use either a stack or a recursive solution
-        - eg. 150-Evaluate Reverse Polish Notation; 224-Basic Calculator|227-Basic Calculator II|772-Basic Calculator III; 1106-Parsing A Boolean Expression
+        - eg. 150-Evaluate Reverse Polish Notation; 224-Basic Calculator|227-Basic Calculator II|772-Basic Calculator III; 72- Number of Atoms; 1106-Parsing A Boolean Expression
     - dfs:
         - graph traversal: see "## DFS"
         - other: 341-Flatten Nested List Iterator